ansible/awx/tools/docker-compose/README.md

 Note: The following instructions assume we are using the built in postgres database container.
 If you are not using the internal database you can use this guide as a reference, updating the database fields as required for your connection.

+We are now ready to run two one time commands to build and pre-populate the Keycloak database.

-Start by creating a Keycloak database in your postgres database by running:
+The first one time command will be creating a Keycloak database in your postgres database by running:
 ```bash
 docker exec tools_postgres_1 /usr/bin/psql -U awx --command "create database keycloak with encoding 'UTF8';"
 ```

-Now that the database is ready we will start a Keycloak container to build our admin user; be sure to set pg_username and pg_password to work for you installation.
+The second one time command will be to start a Keycloak container to build our admin user; be sure to set pg_username and pg_password to work for you installation.
 Note: the command below set the username as admin with a password of admin, you can change this if you want.
 ```bash
 docker run -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin --net=_sources_default \
            -e DB_VENDOR=postgres -e DB_ADDR=postgres -e DB_DATABASE=keycloak -e DB_USER=<pg_username> -e DB_PASSWORD=<pg_password> \